pinkdaddy/cashBar/README.md

 ## Installation

 macOS: Download the latest .DMG from the releases page [here.](https://github.com/johneas10/cashbar/releases) Then open it up and drag the app to applications folder.
+The application is now signed!

 Windows: Download the latest .EXE from the releases page [here](https://github.com/johneas10/cashbar/releases) and run the installer.